Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ## Introduction

-Today's mini project was to be able to stand up a lab environment via  Terraform, so whenever I'm ready to spin up my lab network configuration for my lab environment, I can do so without hanving to have the envinroment up 24/7 which accrues costs from AWS.
+Today's mini project was to be able to stand up a lab environment via  Terraform, so whenever I'm ready to spin up my lab network configuration for my lab environment, I can do so without having to have the environment up 24/7 which accrues costs from AWS.

 With Terraform, the goal was to create the following through the use of code:
 - Virtual Private Cloud (VPC)
 - Route Tables (public/private)
-- Route Table Assosciations
+- Route Table Associations
 - Internet Gateway
 - Elastic IP
 - Nat Gateway